 Ok, so you already know that riding is good for your heart, waistline, brain, etc (what, you didn’t know that?
 Well check it out!).
 If you want to get more out of your riding, there are some general strategies you can easily add to your next fun ride, commute, or trip to the store.

-2. Active Rest - After you’ve done a couple sessions of focusing on intensity, add another layer to it by focusing your mental energy on the active rest sections.
-Specifically, work on having proper technique in your pedal stroke, keeping a base speed, and maybe tracking a line in front of you.
+4. Active Rest - After you’ve done a couple sessions of focusing on intensity, add another layer to it by focusing your mental energy on the active rest sections.
+Specifically, work on having proper technique in your pedal stroke and keeping an even speed.